Reviews

 THE WELL-CHOSEN selection and performance of songs to depict “Vienna, City of my Dreams” organised by the Jewish Community Services for Second Innings, was a treat for all those attending.
 The event featured renowned coloratura soprano Michelle Veenemans, her mother Barbara Veenemans who also introduced and explained each of the songs to be sung, as well as welcoming Betsie Schaap and Gerrit Koorsen on the cello and piano.
 In a magnificent ball gown of burgundy with gold embroidery and performing on a stage draped with gold material across the wall behind her and large gold stars hanging from the ceiling above her, Michelle Veenemans transported the audience to La Scala, the Sydney Opera House and Covent Garden – to another world anywhere, but where they were in the Gerald Horwitz Lounge at Golden Acres.
 Veenemans is one of South Africa’s most entertaining sopranos.
 She is a superb interpreter of both the music and the storyline.
 She has an extraordinary range which she utilised with much artistic emotion, portraying characters in songs and operas and bringing them to life.

 ...
-Her repertoire included Franz Lehar’s Leibe, du Himmel auf Erden and the well-known Vilja Lied; popular songs by Strauss included Mein Herr Marquis from Die Fledermaus; and Shenkt Man Sich Rosen in Tyrol by Carl Zeller.
+Her repertoire included Franz Lehar’s Liebe, du Himmel auf Erden and the well-known Vilja Lied; popular songs by Strauss included Mein Herr Marquis from Die Fledermaus; and Schenkt Man Sich Rosen in Tyrol by Carl Zeller.
 Veenemans who comes from a well-known musical family, made her remarkable debut at age three in a concert alongside her mother and the late Rudi Neitz.
 She follows in the footsteps of formidable musical talent, with her mother Barbara – from whom she received her initial training, aunt Leonore and uncle Ben all of whom have made an impressive contribution to opera, operetta and musicals in South Africa.

 __________________________________________________________________________